-Fig. 2 Yeast-sugar monitoring trap hung within a raspberry canopy.
+Fig. 2 A yeast-sugar baited monitoring trap with a yellow sticky trap hung within a raspberry canopy.

-Traps must be baited to attract SWD.
-An effective homemade bait can be made by combining 1 tablespoon active dry yeast, 4 tablespoons sugar, and 1.5 cups of water.
-The bait should be added to the trap with a 1" depth.
-Alternatively, you can use a commercially available lure.
-The Scentry lure (Scentry Biologicals, Inc.) has catch rates comparable to the yeast-sugar bait but in a non-liquid formulation, allowing for less mess and easier identification of SWD.
-Non-liquid lures should be used with a 1" deep drowning solution of water and a drop of unscented soap.
-Check traps weekly for SWD, record the catches, and replace the liquid bait or drowning solution.
-Commercial lures vary in longevity, but generally will last at least four weeks.
-Spotted wing Drosophila lures are attractive to other insects, including other fruit flies, so it is important to know how to identify SWD.
-SWD are small (~1/10 inch in length), so identification requires a 10x hand lens.
-They are golden brown in color and have red eyes.
+Spotted wing Drosophila lures are attractive to other insects, including other vinegar flies, so it is important to know how to identify SWD.
+They are small (~1/10 inch in length), so identification requires a 10x hand lens.
+Adult flies are golden brown in color and have red eyes.
 Male SWD can be identified from a single dark patch near the tip of each wing (Figure 1).
 Wing spots darken with age, so spots may not be apparent on young male SWD.
-Females lack wing spots, but can be identified by their egg-laying device, which is dark in color with small tooth-like serrations (Figure 1).
+Females lack wing spots, but can be identified by their egg-laying device, which is dark in color with small toothlike serrations (Figure 1).

-Sampling for larvae in your fruit can help you monitor the fruit marketability status and to know whether your management actions are working.
-To sample from a planting, place at least 15 ripe fruit with a strong salt solution (1 cup salt to 1 gallon water) in a plastic bag.
+Sampling for larvae in your fruit can help you monitor the fruit marketability status and to know whether management actions are working.
+To sample from a planting, place at least 15 ripe fruit in a plastic bag.
+Lightly squeeze each fruit.
+Add in a strong salt solution (1 cup salt to 1 gallon water).
 The solution should be enough to cover all of the fruit in the bag.
-Lightly squeeze each fruit.
-After 30 minutes, small white SWD larvae will emerge and rise to the top of the liquid (Figure 3), and can be counted.
+If they are present, small white SWD larvae will emerge and rise to the top of the liquid after 30 minutes (Figure 3), and can be counted.
 We recommend sampling from multiple areas of your crop with emphasis on the edge and interior of your fields.
 Typically, the edge will have higher infestation than the interior.
 Having samples from multiple locations will allow you to focus management on heavily infested areas.
-You may not see adult SWD in traps before you find larvae in your fruit.
-We recommend monitoring both for larvae and adults throughout your crop season so no unsuspected infestations develop.
+You may not see adult SWD in traps before you find larvae in your fruit, and so we recommend monitoring for larvae and adults throughout your crop season so no unsuspected infestations develop.
+Visit http://goo.gl/bJf0CG for a more complete guide to the sampling process

-Other insects, in particular native and naturalized fruit flies, look similar to SWD.
+Other insects, especially native fruit flies, look similar to SWD.
 Thus proper identification is extremely important.
 You can get help with the identification of adult or larval SWD from your crop consultant or your local extension agent.
+The best way to monitor for SWD is to use traps for the adults and take fruit samples for larvae.